September 25th

 Meaning of the subhAShita:

-Whatever little is spoken by a person should be pronounced intensely (loudly and clearly), even if unaware of everything.
+Whatever little is spoken by a person, it should be said articulately even if unaware of everything.
 For, (not only shall) the foolish regard highly, (but) even the wise shall become incredulous.

 Commentary:

-While speaking, the conviction of the speaker weighs in quite a bit, along with what is being spoken!
+While speaking, along with what is being spoken the conviction of the speaker weighs in quite a bit!
 Like it or not, if the speaker is not certain of himself, how can he expect his audience to have any faith in what he is saying?
-Swallowing words or stuttering or stammering does not catch the attention of the onlooker, nor does mumbling or droning.
+Swallowing words, stuttering, stammering, mumbling, droning, none of these grab the attention of the listeners.

-They say, 'write to be understood, speak to be heard'!
+'Write to be understood, speak to be heard'!
 If one wants to be heard, he needs to speak and speak clearly he MUST!
-Speech is power when used aptly if not, one will regret that he ever opened his mouth!
-But when he does, he should make sure it is loud and clear.
+Speech is power when used aptly, if not, one will regret that he ever opened his mouth!
+When he does, he should make sure it is loud and clear.

-The poet goes a step further and says, even if unaware of everything, one should speak clearly!
-Because, the dull-witted shall have high regard due to one's delivery and the smart ones too shall doubt for a moment that the speaker might know everything ;).
-Deception is not the purpose here, nor is promoting pompousness!
-All the author is saying is, be confident and present whatever little you know, in a crystal clear manner.
+The poet goes a step further and says, that even if unaware of everything, one should speak clearly!
+Because the dull-witted shall have high regard due to one's delivery and the smart ones too shall doubt for a moment that the speaker might know everything ;).
+Deception is not the purpose here, nor is it promoting pompousness!
+All the author is saying is, to be confident and present whatever little you know, in a crystal clear manner.

 Don't mumble...
 SPEAK UP... so you can be heard!